Information about how HMCTS will use telephone and video technology during the coronavirus (COVID-19) outbreak.

-- We have significantly increased the amount of teleconferences we can run using BTMeetMe.
+- We have significantly increased the number of teleconferences we can run using BTMeetMe.
 Participants will be sent conference call phone numbers, and no specialist equipment is required other than a phone (and any speakers that you may wish to use).

-- For videoconferencing we have started using Skype for Business on HMCTS and judicial systems.
-Participants in a hearing do not need Skype for Business to join these videoconferences, however they will need the free Skype meetings app for your web browser.
+For video conferencing we have started using Skype for Business on HMCTS and judicial systems.
+If you have a video hearing coming up, and you want to join using your computer, you will need to download Skype meetings app for your web browser.
 If you’re joining using your mobile, you’ll need to download the Skype for Business app in your mobile application store.
 You will receive instructions and a link to click to join the hearing, as a ‘guest’.
-Once users click on the link, they should follow the browser’s instructions for installing Skype Meetings App.
+When you click on the link, you should follow the browser’s instructions for installing Skype Meetings App.
 We recommend doing this as early as possible, to be prepared for your hearing.
-At the time of the hearing, users go to the Skype Meetings App sign-in page, enter their name, and select “Join”.
+At the time of the hearing, you must go to the Skype Meetings App sign-in page, enter their name, and select “Join”.

-- We have increased capacity, undertaken testing, and are now introducing our ‘cloud video platform’ (CVP) for hearings.
-CVP uses Kinly videoconferencing software.
+We have increased capacity, undertaken testing, and are now introducing our ‘cloud video platform’ (CVP) for hearings.
+CVP uses Kinly video conferencing software.
 These videoconferencing rooms can be accessed through any laptop or video device.
 We can also use bridging links to communicate with fixed endpoints that use the Justice Video Service, in courts, prisons and police stations.
-We are developing guidance on how these connections will work, which will be provided to all participants.
+See this guidance on joining telephone and video hearings

 Please note, HMCTS does not currently support the use of other video conferencing applications and therefore Skype and CVP should be used.

 Looking ahead, we are expanding the capacity of our fully video hearings solution, which has been used on a small-scale in specified civil, family and tax tribunal hearing types.
 Further testing is underway in tax and property tribunals to ensure this bespoke video hearing service is robust and can handle significant volumes of hearings, as quickly as possible.
 No bespoke software is needed to use the video hearings service, or join hearings in a CVP room.